-- (C) Reflects interest expense as if the Senior Notes were issued on January 1, 2001.
+- (J) Reflects interest expense as if the Senior Notes were issued on January 1, 2001 (see Note C above).
 The interest adjustments were computed using the interest rate for the Senior Notes of 7.25%.
-Also includes amortization of the issuance discount. - (D) Reflects expense attributable to an annual facility fee on the \$150 million revolving credit facility. - (E) Reflects amortization of debt financing fees over the life of the Senior Notes.
+Also includes amortization of the issuance discount. - (K) Reflects expense attributable to an annual facility fee on the \$150 million revolving credit facility. - (L) Reflects amortization of debt financing fees over the life of the Senior Notes (see Note C above).